-Fig. 213 Call intrusion
+Fig. 214 Call intrusion

 Tab.
-195 Call intrusion
+196 Call intrusion

 End point Operating sequence / signalling on the terminal Scope A If B is connected analogously and/or the handset volume on B is set to loud, A hears C's intrusion and may even be able to hear what C has to say to B. В The intrusion tone and the system phone display signal user B that, in addition to the current call, he also has an internal call to intruded user C. Requirement: B has allowed intrusion on his set.
-B is not an Mitel SIP or SIP terminal.
 B is not in the process of setting up a call, in an enquiry call or in a conference. С C will obtain the busy tone if intrusion is not enabled or not available and if B rejects the intrusion.
 Possible interfaces: Internal Requirement: C has the authorization to intrude.
-C is not an ISDN Mitel SIP or SIP terminal.